rajamca66/release-ninja/README.md

 2. `rake db:setup`
 3. `cp .template.env .env`
 4. Obtain your Github Client ID and Secret from https://github.com/settings/applications > Register a new application.
 Place these in the .env file in the correct place.
 The settings should look like the github settings at the bottom of this document.
-5. Create a new Github Personal Access Token with [repo, write_repo_hook]
+5. Create a new Github Personal Access Token with [repo, write_repo_hook] and enter this into the .env you created.
+6. Create a Google API Application and copy your id and secret to your .env.
+The settings are at the bottom of this document.
-6. `cp spec/fixtures/your_repos.template.yaml spec/fixtures/your_repos.private.yaml`
+7. `cp spec/fixtures/your_repos.template.yaml spec/fixtures/your_repos.private.yaml`
-7. Enter in some repos that you have both private / public / organizationally in `spec/fixtures/your_repos.private.yaml`.
+8. Enter in some repos that you have both private / public / organizationally in `spec/fixtures/your_repos.private.yaml`.
 This will allow for the RepositoryList spec to come out of it's pending state.
 These private files should not go in VCS.
-8. `rspec` and your specs pass!...hopefully
+9. `rspec` and your specs pass!...hopefully

 ## License